Resource Families who need to complete this training please click here Period of Purple Cry training.

-Below are some of the many triaining programs offered by AFFM.
-If you are interested in any of these programs provided by AFFM or have questions or suggestions about other types of trainings then please contact us.
+Below are some of the many training programs offered by AFFM.
+If you are interested in any of these programs provided by AFFM or have questions or suggestions about other types of training sessions then please contact AFFM.

 - AFFM holds an annual spring training conference in April.
 The conference provides training designed specifically for families looking for unique and advanced learning opportunities.
 It is also an opportunity to network with families and other providers from across the state.
 In addition to the conference, AFFM offers numerous training programs.